Writer of poetry, literary nonfiction, speculative fiction, and articles

 Want to know all about me?
 OK, here goes!

-Her creative work has received recognition and support from the Sundance Institute, Jon Sims Center for the Arts, SerpentSource Foundation, Djerassi Resident Artists Program, Pond Farm Artist Residency, Millay Colony, Mesa Refuge, Blue Mountain Center, Clarion West, and the Hedgebrook writing retreat for women, where she has served on the Alumnae Leadership Council.
+Their creative work has received recognition and support from the Sundance Institute, Jon Sims Center for the Arts, SerpentSource Foundation, Djerassi Resident Artists Program, Pond Farm Artist Residency, Millay Colony, Mesa Refuge, Blue Mountain Center, Clarion West, and the Hedgebrook Women Authoring Change residency program, where they serve on the Board of Directors.